-All people have the right to feel safe and included at all Wall-to-Wall events regardless of age, ancestry, colour, family status, gender identity, gender expression, marital status, mental disability, physical disability, place of origin, race, religious beliefs, sexual orientation or source of income.
+All people have the right to feel safe and included at all Wall-to-Wall events regardless of age, ancestry, colour, family status, gender identity, gender expression, marital status, seen/unseen disability, place of origin, race, religious beliefs, sexual orientation or source of income.

 Copies of the Safer Spaces Policy are made available in print at all events.
 Additionally, key safer spaces information protocols and hotline numbers will be posted in all venue washrooms.

 Venues + Safer Spaces Representative

 Designated volunteers, venue managers, and organizers are required to attend Safer Spaces training through workshops that are organized by festival organizers.
 Workshops will be attended annually to ensure all information regarding safe spaces is up-to-date and ongoing education is occurring.

 At each venue, there will be a trained Safer Spaces representatives to attend to any Safer Spaces incident that may arise.
 We will deal with these situations with respect, dignity, and privacy.

 Detailed information on wheelchair access, seating, and restrooms will be made available on each event page.